How the rides are graded

 - Level 1 : Mostly flat, slow pace, suitable for beginners or those returning to cycling.

-- Level 2b: Some hills, good pace.
+- Level 3: Some hills, good pace.
 We will ride up most of the hills.
-A certain level of fitness is needed, and compared with 2a rides these will probably be longer, faster, and maybe with fewer breaks.
+A certain level of fitness is needed.

-- Level 3 : More hills and a faster pace.
-A good level of fitness is required, and these rides are most suited to a Road Bike (see ‘type of bike’ below)
+- Level 4 : More hills and a faster pace.
+A good level of fitness is required, and a Road Bike is essential.

 The distance is graded like this…